 Students say that the pace of life is very relaxing and the atmosphere is friendly.
-Feel at home in no time!
+You will feel at home in no time!

 It is a very good starting point to visit points of interest not to be missed, such as Ledesma, Ciudad de Rodrigo, Avila or La Pucelle (Valladolid) with its convents, palaces and the house of Cervantes.

-Head to Andalusia!
-It is the animated cultural and festive life you could wish for.
-The Spanish university in Granada is the one that receives the most foreign students from the Erasmus program.
+The Spanish university in Granada, Andalusia, is the one that receives the most foreign students from the Erasmus program in the city.

 Founded by Charles V in the 16th century, it remains in the top 10 best universities on the Iberian Peninsula.

-Most of the University of Granada: its historical heritage as the Madrasa of Granada.
-Each year, there are 2,000 foreign students enrolling there, making it the first destination for European students!
+Each year, there are 2,000 foreign students enrolling there, making it a favourite destination for European students!

-Good to know: The Center for Modern Languages in Granada organizes Spanish courses for foreigners, including DELE (Diploma of Spanish as a Foreign Language) classes in order to help prepare you to take a proficiency test in the Spanish language.
-The University of Granada is well known for its training in Traduccion e interpretacion.
+The Center for Modern Languages in Granada organizes Spanish courses for foreigners, including DELE (Diploma of Spanish as a Foreign Language) classes in order to help prepare you to take a proficiency test in the Spanish language.
+The University of Granada is well known for its training in translation and interpretation.

-To study in Spain, you must apply for an equivalence of diplomas with the Universidad Nacional de Educacion a Distancia (UNED) to apply for the Credencial.
-You’re university will have dealt with this in your abroad program.
-But if you wish to do your entire degree in Spain you'll need to learn more about it.
+To study in Spain, you must apply for a diploma equivalent with the Universidad Nacional de Educacion a Distancia (UNED) to apply for the Credencial.
+Your university will have dealt with this in your abroad program.
+But if you wish to do your entire degree in Spain, you'll need to learn more about it.

-Good to know: you will be asked for an academic certificate, it is up to you to create a document that includes all of your high school grades (translating the professors' assessments).
-That’s only fair!
+You will be asked for an academic certificate.
+It is up to you to compile a document that includes all of your high school grades (translating the professors' assessments).

-Then, you will be able to make a selection of the Spanish universities that interest you, examining for each course the Nota de Corte (a minimum mark set by the university to welcome new students).
+Then, you will be able to make a selection of the Spanish universities that interest you, examining each course and looking at Nota de Corte (a minimum mark set by the university which acts as a basic entry requirement).

-Remember to pre-register between the end of May and the beginning of June to guarantee a place, provided that you're accepted.
-Find here the list of all Spanish universities.
-Chose wisely and accordingly to your subject preferences (humanities, language and culture,...).
+Remember to pre-register between the end of May and the beginning of June to guarantee yourself a place, provided that you're accepted.
+Choose wisely accordingly to your subject preferences (humanities, language and culture,...).
 You can also find out if it's possible to get financial help from the university, or maybe even the EU.

-Now you know which are the 5 best student cities in Spain (plus Granada) to take some Spanish lessons.
-All you have to do is make your choice and submit your application to a Spanish faculty to hope to study in the sun in one of these cities of art, history, and festivities!
-And then why not finish up with an intership?
+Now you know which are the 5 best student cities in Spain (plus Granada), it is time to take some spanish lessons.
+All you have to do is make your choice and submit your application to the Spanish faculty that you hope to study with.
+So what are you waiting for?
+Get started today!